shriyagumber/csci596/README.md

 # CSCI596
 For the final project of CSCI596-
 1. Visualizing the molecular dynamics of C-defect modified 2D- graphitic Carbon Nitride simulated using machine learning force field.
-2. Improvement of machine learning force field using experimental data- A proposal
+2. Improvement of machine learning force field (MLFF) using experimental data- A proposal

 # Classical v/s Machine Learning Force Fields (MLFF)

 ### Classical Force Field
-For a given configuration, the forces on individual atoms are calculated and newtonian equation of motion is numerically integrated at each time-step to advance the dynamics.
-How are these forces obtained- solving the SE equation?
-Use post-HF methods like CCSD is too expensive.
-Instead, force fields are used.
-Force on each atom is mostly sum of bonded (bonds, angles, dihedrals) plus non-bonded interactions (pairwise: LJ potential, vdW forces, electrostatics etc.).
+In MD simulations, the dynamics of a molecular system are studied by calculating the forces acting on each atom for a given configuration.
+These forces are used to integrate the Newtonian equations of motion numerically.
+This integration, performed at each timestep, advances the simulation, allowing us to observe how the positions and velocities of atoms evolve over time.
+This method enables the study of molecular behavior under various conditions, like changes in temperature or pressure.
+Ideally, the most accurate way to determine the forces on atoms in a molecular system is by solving the Schrödinger equation (SE), which is the fundamental equation of quantum mechanics.
+The SE provides a description of how the quantum state of a physical system changes over time.
+However, the SE cannot be solved exactly for systems larger than a few atoms due to its computational complexity.
+To overcome this, approximate methods are employed.
+These include techniques like Hartree-Fock and coupled cluster equations of motion (EOM).
+While these methods can provide a high level of accuracy, they are computationally expensive, especially for large systems, making them impractical for routine simulations of large biomolecules or materials.
+As a result, most MD simulations rely on force fields.
+A force field is a set of equations and parameters that describe the potential energy of a system as a function of the atomic positions.
+In a force field, the force on each atom is typically expressed as the sum of bonded interactions (involving bonds, angles, and dihedrals) and non-bonded interactions.
+Non-bonded interactions include pairwise potentials like the Lennard-Jones (LJ) potential for modeling van der Waals (vdW) forces and Coulomb's law for electrostatic interactions.
-Classical FFs give a reasonable description of chemical interactions, even though the quality of these simulations is ultimately limited.
+Classical force fields provide a reasonable description of chemical interactions in a wide range of systems.
+They are particularly effective for studying large systems over long time scales, where quantum mechanical methods are not feasible.
+However, the quality of simulations using classical force fields is ultimately limited.
+They may not capture certain quantum mechanical effects and can be less accurate in systems where electronic effects are significant.

 ### Machine Learning Force Fields
 In MLFF, the key conecpt is to come up with an analytical expression that relates the atomic configuration to its potential energy.